imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-Azure-Virtual-Desktop-AzureActiveDirectory-DomainServices.md

 - availabilitySetFaultDomainCount.
 The platform fault domain count of avaiability set to be created.
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
+- Azure UserName.
+Existing User name of Managed Azure Account with "Virtual Machine User Login" rights
+- Azure User Password.
+Existing Password for Managed Azure Account with "Virtual Machine User Login" rights
+- Managed Domain Name.
+Managed Azure Domain (Example:  killerhomelab.onmicrosoft.com or killerhomelab.onmicrosoft.us)
+- Azure AD Domain Services Domain.
+Choosen name for Azure Active Directory Services Domain Services Name (Example:  killerhomelab.com)
 - Azure UserObject ID.
 Object ID for the Azure Using running the deployment
-- WVDGroupObjectID.
+- AVDGroupObjectID.
 Object ID of Azure AD Group to Grant Azure Virtual Desktop Access To.
 - WindowsClientLicenseType.
 Choose Windows Client License Type (Example:  Windows_Client or None)
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
-- Azure AD Domain Servcies Domain.
-Enter a valid Domain Name for Active Directory Domain Services(Exmaple:  killerhomelab.com)
 - SHOSSku.
 Select win11-21h2-avd-m365 or win10-21h2-avd-m365 Session Host OS Sku
 - SHVMSize.
 Enter a Valid size for the Deployments Session Hosts